erthium/hashiwokakero/README.md

 Generator and solver algorithm repertoire for the Japanese logic puzzle Hashiwokakero - aka Hashi - created by Nikoli.

+## License

+This project is licensed under the [GNU-3.0](https://github.com/ErtyumPX/hashiwokakero/blob/main/LICENSE) license.

+## Setup

+Will be written soon...

 ## Puzzle

 Simplyfied rules from [Wikipedia](https://en.wikipedia.org/wiki/Hashiwokakero).